rootvisionai/dml_segmentation/README.md

    - These vectors are sampled based on a negative_samples_ratio parameter.

 5. **Query Image**:
-   - A query image of size \(224 \times 224 \times 3\) is provided for which the corresponding mask needs to be predicted.
+   - A query image of size (224x224x3) is provided for which the corresponding mask needs to be predicted.

 6. **Model Backbone (Query)**:
-   - The query image is passed through the same model backbone to produce a feature map of size \(224 \times 224 \times 512\).
+   - The query image is passed through the same model backbone to produce a feature map of size (224x224x512).

 7. **KNN Module**:
    - The positive and negative support vectors are fed into a K-nearest neighbors (KNN) module along with the feature map of the query image.